Ask AI

 from dagster_dbt import DbtCliResource, dbt_assets

-from .constants import dbt_manifest_path
+from .project import dbt_project

 def jaffle_shop_dbt_assets(context: AssetExecutionContext, dbt: DbtCliResource):